 All these new findings are difficult to explain.
 But, perhaps the most surprising one has to do with empathy in rats.

 Empathy is an advanced emotion; it is a capacity that includes both recognizing another’s condition and sharing some aspect of their feelings.
 While primates and humans have often shown empathy, a recent study places empathy much further down the mammalian evolutionary ladder.
 According to current theory, pro-social behavior, where an animal acts solely to benefit another, should not occur in animals with small brains.

 Rats prove the theory wrong.
 As social animals, it has been known that they experience emotional contagion; they share the excitement and distress of other rats.
+There could be signs if your rat is dying or in distress, it’s companion could also be showing signs of distress.
 In fact, rats often freeze when observing the suffering of another rat.
 But they are not supposed to demonstrate empathy and act upon it.

 Experimental Rat Helps Mate

 In an experiment, a rat was placed in a large cage with another rat trapped in a restrainer device.
 The free rat became excited at witnessing the distress of its comrade but did not freeze.
 Instead, it gnashed at the restraint box, trying to open it.
 After a week of hourly visits to the trapped rat’s cage, the free rat finally figured out that by lifting the door with its head it could open its friend’s restraint.
 From then on, every day, it always freed the restrained rat as soon as it could.
 After each liberation, the pair celebrated by running around the cage together.